petrroll/mff-stuff/umela_inteligence_2/notes.md

 Maximum likelyhood parameter learning:
 - we can try to learn parameters for fixed structure model that maximizes likelyhood
-- maximization through derivative and finding 0 / gradient descent
+- maximization through derivative and finding extreme / gradient descent

 - usually used in conjunction with Naive Bayes model: attributes conditionally independent
     - all attributes are leaf nodes of the class variable (root)